-The actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the Fund's actuary.
-The demographic assumptions and methods used for the December 31, 2021, actuarial valuation were based on an experience analysis covering the five-year period ending December 31, 2016, and were adopted by the Board, effective December 31, 2017.
-Economic actuarial assumptions were adopted by the Board effective December 31, 2018, based on recommendations included in the Economic Assumptions Review.
+The assumptions and actuarial methods are set by the Board of Trustees, based upon recommendations made by the Fund's actuary.
+The demographic and economic assumptions and methods used in the December 31, 2023, actuarial valuation were based on an experience analysis covering the five-year period ending December 31, 2021, and were adopted by the Board, effective December 31, 2022.
 These actuarial assumptions and methods comply with the parameters set by the Actuarial Standards of Practice and the parameters for disclosure of GASB 74 and 75.
 Further, in our opinion, the assumptions as approved by the Board appear to be reasonably related to the experience of the Fund.